-Ultimately, how well a dental practice website does in the search engines directly hinges on the quality of their online dental content.
+Ultimately, how well a dental practice website does in the search engines directly hinges on the quality of its online dental content.

 Don’t believe me?
 Then let me tell you a story….

-Once upon a time in a galaxy far far away, there was a dental practice.
-Not just any old dental practice, but a highly successful one.
+Once upon a time, there was a dental practice in a galaxy far, far away.
+Not just any old dental practice but a highly successful one.
 The practice owner understood that the real secret to growing his business was to produce the best online dental content he could.
 Content with the power to engage and persuade readers while gaining their trust.
 So over the coming months and years, he produced lots of it.
-As a result the dental practice became the busiest in all the land and patients came from far and wide to be treated.
+As a result, the dental practice became the busiest in all the land, and patients came from far and wide to be treated.

-You could of course get away with poor to mediocre content if it wasn’t for one thing.
-The search engines are learning.
-What’s more they’re learning fast!
+You could get away with poor to mediocre content if it wasn’t for one thing.
+Search engines are learning.
+What’s more, they’re learning fast!

 Nowadays, Google has the ability to sniff out poorly written content in a heartbeat.
 Gone are the days when companies could throw up some garbled content, stuff it full of keywords complete with some dodgy backlinks and have it rank.

-Those days were awful… Remember when unless you got an exact title match, it was virtually impossible to find what you wanted!
+Those days were awful… Remember when it was virtually impossible to find what you wanted unless you got an exact title match?

 Thankfully now algorithms such as Google’s Penguin update are specifically designed to give users a better search experience.